 Notify participants of all rules and regulations.

-Attendance at practices and contests – as described in coaching agreement
+Attendance at practices and contests – as described in coaching agreement.

-Maintain a sense of how to react in the case of emergency situations and based on the guidance provided on the “Sports Clubs Handbook” mailed at the start of each year.
+Maintain a sense of how to react in the case of emergency situations and based on the guidance provided on the “Sports Clubs Handbook” emailed at the start of each year.

 When accepting the responsibility for becoming a coach or instructor, you are also taking on the role of a “responsible employee” in regards to incidents that involve sexual harassment and unethical conduct.
 The following link will provide you with the information needed should there be a concern involving a member: https://sash.lafayette.edu/get-informed/responsible-employees/

-This site explains who is a responsible employee, what is a responsible employee, what to do and includes a ling to the necessary reporting forms.
-Even if you are not in a paid role with the sports clubs, we encourage anyone who witnesses or learns about potential sexual misconduct to contact the Education Equity Coordinator to ensure an appropriate institutional response.
+This site explains who is a responsible employee, what is a responsible employee, what to do and includes a link to the necessary reporting forms.
+Even if you are not in a paid role with sports clubs, we encourage anyone who witnesses or learns about potential sexual misconduct to contact the Education Equity Coordinator to ensure an appropriate institutional response.
 Any person (except those with state conferred privileges) can share concerns or information with the Educational Equity Coordinator.
-Consider how a new member of your organization may assume that coaches are leaders, and as such, would be taking action on information shared related to sexual misconduct
+Consider how a new member of your organization may assume that coaches are leaders, and as such, would be taking action on information shared related to sexual misconduct.

 Hiring a Coach or Instructor

 Sport clubs wishing to hire a coach or instructor must work directly with the Office of Recreation Services.
-The Director of Recreation Services is the College representative when negotiating coaching agreements.
-Even if a coach intends to volunteer, a signed Coach’s Agreement (see Appendix F) outlining the expectations and extent of the relationship must be signed and on file.
+The Director of Recreation Services is the College representative in the agreement and has final say on whether or not a coach is permitted to be hired.
+Even if a coach intends to volunteer, a signed Coach’s Agreement (see Appendix G) outlining the expectations and extent of the relationship must be signed and on file.
 One of the first things that the club must do is obtain a copy of the potential coach’s or instructor’s resume and contact information.
 Once the signed agreement and the resume are submitted to Recreation Services, the department processes the forms.
 This means contacting the new employee to arrange for new employee paperwork (I-9 form, W-4 form and appointment letter) to be completed.
 Remember that when you are budgeting, there is an 8% fringe benefits charge applied to every dollar spent on compensation.
 In other words, if you pay the employee $100, the total expense charged to the club is $108.

 Failure to submit a properly structured and signed agreement before the end of the first week of practice will result in a fine totaling 20% of the full compensation.